p1ktur/pet_projects/README.md

 In Dairy project I have created a Dairy which helped me when I was studying at school.
 It served as a helping tool where I could keep track of home tasks which have to be done and of my lessons schedule.

+In VisualSort2 I have created an app which visualizes 6 methods of sorting: bubble, selection, merge, quick, shell and counting.

+In WeatherApp I basically did a course project for my university but the main thing is that I show my understanding of fragments, screen rotation, writing data to file and building charts using premade libraries.

 In checkers I have tried to create a simple checkers game using Canvas and custom views.

 In dutyapp I was studying Firebase and Room Database and tried to implement "online" app, where my classmates could see, who is currently on duty in different classes,